RVVandana/bluemix-automated-toll-booth/README.md

 	    Make a note of Host Name, Port Number , Database Name, User ID and Password.

 Step 6: In the Side Main Menu, click on "Run SQL" and you will be presented the Run SQL screen.
-Click on the 'Upload' button and choose the SQL schema file (db.sql link)
+Click on the 'Upload' button and choose the [SQL schema file](toll_server/db.sql)
 Click on the ‘Run All’ button to execute the SQL statements.

 Step 7: If the Run command executed successfully, you will be able to see the new tables created under your dashDB instance